Cirrus CLI¶

 macos_instance:

-image: ghcr.io/cirruslabs/macos-sonoma-xcode:latest
+image: ghcr.io/cirruslabs/macos-sequoia-xcode:latest

 build_script: swift build --product tart